 Some people say it costs five times as much to earn a new customer than to retain an existing one.
-Others say that customer retention is seven times more valuable.
+Others say that retaining customers is seven times more valuable.
 And finally: “Acquiring a new customer is anywhere from five to 25 times more expensive than retaining an existing one.”

 Okay, so the exact numbers are a little fuzzy.
-The point, though, is that customer retention is cheaper, more valuable, and in lots of ways easier than customer acquisition.
+The point, though, is that retaining customers is cheaper, more profitable, and in lots of ways easier than customer acquisition.

 - What is customer retention?

 - What are some proven customer retention strategies?